dreamyguy/gitlogg/README.md

 `gitlogg.tmp` is just a temporary file from which `gitlogg.json` bases itself on.
 In case the parsing fails `gitlogg.tmp` can come in handy for debugging.

 ## Further Notes

-#### **Gitlogg** addresses the following challenges:

-* `git log` can only be used on a repository at a time.
-* `git log` can't be easily consumed by other applications in its original format.
-* `git log` doesn't return **impact**, which is the cumulative change brought by a single commit.
-Very interesting graphs can be built with that data, as shown on [sidhree.com][1].
-* Fields that allow user input, like `subject`, need to be sanitised to be consumed.
-* File changes shown under `--stat` or `--shortstat` are currently not available as placeholders under `--pretty=format:<string>`, and it is cumbersome to get commit logs to output neatly in single lines - with stats.
-* It is hard to retrieve commits made on a specific but generic moment, like "11pm"; at the "27th minute" of an hour; on a "Sunday"; on "March"; on "GMT -5"; on the "53rd second of a minute".
-* Some commits don't have stats, and that can cause the structure of the output to break, making it harder to distribute it.

 #### Documentation